dan-edington/SpotifyListeningList/README.md

-# Spotify To-Listen-To
+# Spotify Listening List

-React app which consumes the Spotify API to search for albums and add them to a todo list.
+React app which consumes the Spotify API to search for albums and add them to a todo/to-listen-to list.
 Users and saved albums are persisted to a MongoDB instance at mlab.com.

 Built using create-react-app so the usual commands apply: